InterQnet: A Heterogeneous Full-Stack Approach to Co-designing Scalable Quantum Networks: Network Architecture and Protocols

 \subsection{Architectural Approaches to the Control and Service Plane of Scalable Quantum Networks}

-In prior work~\cite{kolar2022acp} we proposed a theoretical framework that enables the continuous generation of entangled pairs between neighboring nodes.
+Here we study the trade-off of generating entanglement on demand vs. continuously generating link-level entanglement, with the goal of reducing the time to serve user requests.
+In prior work~\cite{kolar2022acp} we proposed a theoretical framework that enables the continuous generation of entangled pairs between neighboring nodes, similar to \cite{talsma2024continuously} and \cite{gu2023esdi}.
 This approach can adapt to incoming client requests to reduce the time to serve future requests.
-In~\cite{kolar2022acp}, however, the theoretical framework is evaluated only through small-scale, ad hoc, and naive time-slotted simulations.
+In~\cite{kolar2022acp}, however, the theoretical framework is evaluated only through small-scale, ad hoc, and na\"ive time-slotted simulations.
 The challenge is to implement the theoretical framework into a comprehensive quantum network protocol and simulate the protocol in a discrete-event quantum network simulator at a large scale, including realistic physical parameters.

-The challenges are addressed in~\cite{zhan2025acp}, where we designed and implemented the Adaptive, Continuous entanglement generation Protocol (ACP).
-ACP reduces the time to serve a client request by letting a node attempt to generate entangled pairs with neighboring nodes in the background continuously, regardless of incoming requests.
+The challenges were addressed in~\cite{zhan2025acp}, where we designed and implemented the Adaptive, Continuous entanglement generation Protocol (ACP).
+ACP can reduce the time to serve a client request by letting a node attempt to generate entangled pairs with neighboring nodes in the background continuously, regardless of incoming requests.
 The selection of neighbor nodes adapts to the request traffic by a feedback control algorithm.
 Additionally, entanglement distillation is used to enhance the fidelity of entangled pairs.
-We extended the SeQUeNCe quantum network simulator to support the simulation of ACP.
+We extended SeQUeNCe to support the simulation of ACP.
 In particular, we added a single-heralded entanglement generation protocol that accounts for pregenerated entangled pairs.